 - I saw their psychiatrist and he suggested a depression med.
 I have issues with anti-depressants as they worsen my depression and suicidal thoughts.
 So I was put on Abilify.

-- I had to give up my carreer and work part-time.
-As fulltime was exceeding my pain limits.
+- I had to give up my career and work part-time.
+As full-time was exceeding my pain limits.
 Part-time was also extremely difficult, but at least I had some income.
 That is until the vertigo hit and hasn’t gone away.
 So even part time I missed too much work and went on too many leaves.

 What is vital about this list is that all of them needed to be done.
 And doing one or the other would not have worked at all.

-We need to reframe our existence.
+We need to re-frame our existence.
 Focus on what we need to do.
 What complicates this is that pain management is vital and these days very hard to find.
-You can check out ‘How to get out of survival mode‘ for some ideas on where to start.
-Or Trauma: How to move beyond survival mode.
-But with chronic pain we have to manage the pain, we have to manage the comorbid mental illnesses, and generally we have to make compramises.
+But with chronic pain we have to manage the pain, we have to manage the comorbid mental illnesses, and generally we have to make compromises.
 And it all takes time.
 And in the end even when you are out of survival mode it is like you were permanently traumatized by the experience.
 My self-worth had tanked.
 I felt bruised inside.
 And it takes so much longer to recover your sense of self.